Noxubee County High School

 Noxubee County High School is the only public secondary school in Noxubee County, Mississippi.
 It is located at 16478 Hwy 45 in Macon, Mississippi.
 Its attendance boundary is all of Noxubee County.

 Athletics

 The Noxubee County High School football and basketball teams compete in District 4A.
 Their mascot is the tiger.
-The football team won the 2009 and 2012 State Championship.
+The football team won the 2009 and 2012 State Championships.
 They repeated as champions in 2014 and 2015.

-The Noxubee High School Tigers girls basketball team won back to back state titles in 1993-94.
+The Noxubee High School Tigers girls basketball team won back-to-back state titles in 1993-94.

 Demographics

-As of the 2015 school year, there were 563 students, 99% (558) of whom were black, 3 of whom were Hispanic, and 2 of whom were white.
-Of these, 560 were eligible for free lunch.
-285 students were male, 278 were female.
+As of the 2023-2024 school year, there were 421 students, 411 of whom were black, seven of whom were Hispanic, two of whom were white and one of whom were native Hawaii/Pacific Islander.
+Of these, all 421 were eligible for free lunch.
+215 students were male, 206 were female.